Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Implementation Details

 \subsection{Details on Recurrent Off-Policy RL}

 \textbf{Off-policy loss implementation.} For continuous control tasks, we follow a recent recurrent off-policy RL algorithm RESeL~\citep{luo2024efficient} to use REDQ~\citep{chen2021randomized} as the per-step loss for $l(\cdot)$, used in the overall RL loss defined by \autoref{eq:rl_loss}.
 REDQ builds on SAC~\citep{haarnoja2018soft,haarnoja2018soft2}\footnote{Our REDQ implementation is adapted from the SAC-N Equinox codebase: \url{https://github.com/Howuhh/sac-n-jax}.}, maintaining an ensemble of 10 critic MLPs and sampling 2 of them to form bootstrapped targets in the critic loss, while the actor maximizes the average Q-value over all ensemble members.
-Although REDQ substantially reduces value overestimation, it does not deliberately \textit{underestimate} values.
-Moreover, REDQ and RESeL were designed for \emph{online} RL; in our framework, they are thus \textit{not} considered conservative algorithms.
+REDQ uses in-target minimization to reduce overestimation, and may induce mild underestimation.
+In our use of REDQ, it \textit{mainly} serves as a critic-stabilization component, because our notion of ``explicit conservatism'' refers to the deliberate injection of pessimism into offline policy learning.
+See \autoref{app:ablation} for an ablation replacing REDQ with standard SAC to show that REDQ plays a secondary role on \algo.

 For the bandit task, we adopt dueling DQN~\citep{wang2016dueling} following memoroid~\citep{morad2024recurrent} as the discrete control algorithm.
 Exploration is $\epsilon$-greedy, annealed from $1.0$ to $0.1$ over the first $10\%$ of gradient steps.